AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/tutorials/handle-clicks.md

 <InlineAlert variant="help" slots="text"/>

-Android deeplinks require intent filters to be added in the app manifest to correctly handle deeplink URL's.
-Please see the Android developer documentation for more information: https://developer.android.com/training/app-links/deep-linking
+Android deeplinks require intent filters to be added in the app manifest to correctly handle deeplink URLs.
+Please see the [Android developer documentation](https://developer.android.com/training/app-links/deep-linking) for more information.

 <InlineAlert variant="help" slots="text"/>

-iOS deeplinks require a custom url scheme to be setup in the application's `info` tab within Xcode to correctly handle deeplink URL's.
-Please see the Apple developer documenation for more information: https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app
+iOS deeplinks require a custom url scheme to be setup in the application's `info` tab within Xcode to correctly handle deeplink URLs.
+Please see the [Apple developer documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) for more information.

 If the provided URL contains a custom scheme, the app that handles the custom scheme will be launched.